flowdy/FlowgencyTM/README.md

 Installation
 -------------

-FlowTiMeter is a prototype, yet just a proof-of-concept that can work like a smooth or fail badly, for others as likely as for myself.
-So you are welcome to use FlowTiMeter with test data!
+FlowgencyTM is a prototype, yet just a proof-of-concept that can work like a smooth or fail badly, for others as likely as for myself.
+So you are welcome to use FlowgencyTM with test data!
 Keep in mind that this software is alpha.
 This means that crashes and a regularly corrupted database are to be expected.
 So do not yet use it for vital projects or if you do really cannot help doing, backup often!
 Please file bug-reports, for which I thank you very much in advance.

-FlowTiMeter is implemented in the Perl programming language, version 5.14+.
+FlowgencyTM is implemented in the Perl programming language, version 5.14+.
 Mac OS X and most linux distributions include it ready for use, ensure it is installed by running the command `perl -v`, or search the web how to install the latest version on your system.
 Windows users are recommended Strawberry Perl, please download from <http://strawberryperl.com/>.

 Clone the git repository in a directory of your choice.
 With plain git on Linux enter at a shell prompt: